 - Commitments to various measures to enhance tree canopy (Principle 6, Policy 15.2), - The objectives of "adopting and adhering to an Urban Forest Management Plan (UFMP) and requiring development projects to be designed with the intent of preserving and protecting mature, healthy trees."
-(Policy 12.2.2); and - Development Permit Area (DPA) Guidelines to increase the quantity and/or enhance the protection of trees in all DPAs.
+(Policy 12.2.2); and - Development permit area Guidelines to increase the quantity and/or enhance the protection of trees in all designated Development Permit Areas (DPAs).